-On my way home from my day at the zoo, traffic and road work kind of pushed me over to the right-side lane on Fruitridge in Sacramento, and when I got to the intersection at Florin Perkins, I decided at that moment to drive down to the SPCA and look at the dogs there.
+In late 2019, on my way home one day from the zoo, traffic and road work kind of pushed me over to the right-side lane on Fruitridge Road in Sacramento, and when I got to the intersection at Florin Perkins, I decided at that moment to drive down to the SPCA and look at the dogs there.
 I wasn’t expecting this side trip and didn’t have a crate or leash or anything in the car.

 Anyway, when I got to the SPCA, I stopped at their adoptions desk and asked about their process.
 Go into the kennels, find a dog (or up to 3 dogs) you’re interested in, go back to the front desk and fill out the adoption paperwork while the staff gets the dog ready for you to see.
 I’d actually looked at three other dogs before I spotted Esteban (a 10 year old Chihuahua mix): a tiny Chihuahua that I thought was very cute, but it started whining the second I walked away… a Beagle mix that I decided was too large… and a small white dog that I liked, but as I was watching it I noticed it had a kind of stand-offish air to it (which indicates to me that the dog was suppressing whatever it was actually feeling).
 Then I saw Esteban.

-He was lying in his bed but stood up and walked right toward me when he saw me, one ear straight up, one ear bent down.
+He was laying in his bed but stood up and walked right toward me when he saw me, one ear straight up, one ear bent down.
 Too cute!
-He’s about 6 pounds, tan/brown, with dark brown eyes, and a muzzle that’s gone white with his age.
+He’s about 8 pounds, tan/brown, with dark brown eyes, and a muzzle that’s gone white with his age.
 His name means “crown” in Spanish, I think.

 I read the info sheets on the front of his kennel, and they all seemed very positive: good on a leash, good with other dogs, couch potato that likes to go on walks (Hah!
 That one sounded like me.)
 He was fixed and microchipped, current on all of his vaccinations, heartworm negative… So, I asked to meet him and filled out the paperwork for the adoption.
 I have to admit that the SPCA’s adoption form was the least comprehensive one I’d ever seen.
 Took me about 5 minutes.